chauff/cse1500-web-transcripts/_lectures/js.md

 ### Events

-The browser provides us with an API to access events, such as keyboard events (a key was pressed), mouse events (the mouse moved somewhere), window events (the window was resized, the window lost focus) etc. In our course, we mostly focus on keyboard and mouse events.
+The browser provides us with an API to access events, such as keyboard events (a key was pressed), mouse events (the mouse moved somewhere), window events (the window was resized, the window lost focus), clipboard events (the clipboard was modified), touch events (a touch screen was touched), etc. **In our lectures, we mostly focus on keyboard and mouse events.**

 Writing the client-side of a web application centers around the question of _what happens after event X has occurred?_.
 The code examples we present in the next few sections show off the **callback principle**, which we come across in all of JavaScript: we define **what happens _when_ an event fires**.